JaumDarkz/alienus-roulette/README.md

 # Alienus Roulette

-A professional roulette developed to an NFT game.
+A professional roulette developed to a NFT game.